 One Acre Exchange supports the development of an agricultural economy centering the sustainability of farmers, workers, and the planet.
 In North Carolina and beyond, we support farmers and artisans in the growth and development of industrial hemp because of its tremendous potential to revitalize local economies and regenerate the environment.
-Read past dispatches to learn about the evolution of this effort: click here for all One Acre Exchange articles.
 In this article, Tyler shares a look at the 2020 harvest, processing, and marketing options.

 Written and photographed by Tyler Jenkins

 It’s hemp harvest day in the North Carolina Piedmont.
 Today we are harvesting 5 – 10 acres of this hemp crop for fiber research.
 Farmer Jeff Griffin has enlisted the help of his neighbor and longtime friend, Gene, to cut down our stand.
 Gene rolled up in a John Deere with a sickle bar mower.
 The sickle bar was one of the first types of mechanical mowers, appearing first in the 1840s as a horse-drawn design and gaining more popularity in the late 1860s.
 While they cut slowly and can be time-consuming and expensive to fix, sickle mowers are time-tested, practical machines with a long life span, good at cutting at angles and over hilly and uneven land.
 Growing up, many of the farmers around here took their first assignments mowing fields for the family farm with the sickle mower.
 This implement was purchased and used by Gene’s daddy when Gene was a boy.
 Our main concern with Gene’s machine was about the blades in the cutting mechanism as it mowed through thick layers of gummy, green hemp stalks.